 An article in Huffington Post Green stated that DuPont Imprelis’s active ingredient does not break down in compost.
 It is important that the active ingredient in a herbicide breaks down so that the ingredient, if harmful in concentrated form, does not damage the vegetation.
 There is an Imprelis label that states that any clippings from areas treated by Imprelis should not be used as compost or mulch.

 In August 2012, the EPA banned further sale of DuPont’s Imprelis Herbicide.
 By that point, it was estimated that the damage was in the billions of dollars.
 Trees as tall as 40 to 50 feet had experienced damage or had been killed.
 Many of these trees had been around 30 to 50 years and the cost to replace them is upward of $20,000.

-Nonetheless, DuPont had already stated on August 4th that they would stop selling Imprelis.
-They also stated that they would put in place a product return and refund program for those customers who had purchased the product.
+Nonetheless, DuPont had already stated on August 4 that they would stop selling Imprelis.
+They also stated that they would put a product return and refund program in place for those customers who had purchased the product.

 The FIFRA is what the stop-sale order was issued under.
 The FIFRA is a federal law that requires pesticide products and the facilities that produce them to register them.
 The pesticides must also be properly labeled.
 The EPA did state that they were going to investigate whether or not the tree deaths may have been due to product misuse.
-The first place they looked was the product label for incorrect directions, warnings, etc. However, it seems that the uptake of the harmful product through root systems may be the main culprit.
+The first place they looked for incorrect directions was the product label, warnings, etc. However, it seems that the main culprit may be the uptake of the harmful product through root systems.

 TSR Injury Law understands what kind of loss tree damage or tree death can be for those who have made a significant investment in the trees on their property.
 There are also many businesses that sell trees or rely on them as a part of their business.
 If you have fallen victim to DuPont’s Imprelis Herbicide, you may have a claim.
 Call us today at 612-TSR-TIME.